Drivers Cut Coverage, Delay Purchases as Insurance Prices and Tariffs Collide

 Car insurance premiums have nearly doubled over the past five years, taking up a much larger share of monthly household expenses.
 While the 6.2% increase in April 2025 marks the slowest year-over-year rise in nearly three years, insurance remains far more expensive than pre-pandemic levels and continues to strain family budgets.

-Three out of four drivers believe car insurance is already becoming unaffordable, and two-thirds expect tariffs to make it even worse.
+Three out of four drivers believe car insurance is becoming unaffordable.
 Many are taking on greater financial risk to cut monthly costs: 31% of respondents said they opted for a higher deductible during Jerry’s April survey, yet over a third of them said they couldn’t afford to pay that deductible if needed today.

 Another 30% bought less coverage, and nearly 75% of those drivers acknowledged they now carry less protection than they believe they need.